blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 	- Cosmological Evolution / [Transformation of Energy and Matter]
 	- Biological Evolution / [Transformation of Energy and Matter]
 	- Life / [Transformation of Energy and Matter]
-	- Awareness / [Conditioning of Energy and Matter]
+	- Awareness / [Conditioning of Energy and Matter] (Knowledge included)
 	- Sleep / [Transformation of Energy and Matter]
 	- Death / [Transformation of Energy and Matter]
 	- Karma (questioning)